Kazhnuz/awesome-sonic/README.md

 - [SRB2 2006](https://mb.srb2.org/showthread.php?t=42894) - Sonic 2006 remake in SRB2, by STHE123O.

+## Sonic Generations

+- [Sonic Adventure Generations](https://www.moddb.com/mods/sonic-adventure-generations) - Replay level of Adventure with a slighty more Adventure feeling, in Sonic Generations, by JCorvinus, Steven Grayson and S0lv0 (project without news, but with a few fun level to play).

 ## Levels and Level packs

 ### Sonic Robo Blast 2